GuyFallsDownStudio/FairyTrails/README.md

 _Fairy Trails_ was created by a multidisciplinary team of undergraduate students at [Ball State University](https://bsu.edu) in Spring 2018.
-The team formed _Guy Falls Down Studio_ and created this game as part of an [http://bsu.edu/immersive](immersive learning) experience.
+The team formed _Guy Falls Down Studio_ and created this game as part of an [Immersive Learning](http://bsu.edu/immersive) experience.

 ## Acknowledgements
 Guy Falls Down Studio graciously acknowledges the support of the following people and organizations: